ponoor/python-step-series/docs/step-series.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 To overcome this tradeoff, you need to use a power supply with a high voltage rating.
 Remember, both boards have their maximum voltages, so keep that in mind when choosing a supply.
-This may seem contradictory to the voltage rating of the motor, but when the motor is driven, it will not be able to maintain its torque rating at that voltage.
-Hence the need for a high voltage supply.

 To better articulate this point, see the following graph and note the correlation between a higher voltage providing higher current (aka torque) and a higher maximum speed.

 .. image:: img/motor_current_example_graph-800x570.png